 Both migrating eels and feeder (non-migrant) eels are captured in the customary fishery.
 A wide range of fishing methods have historically been employed to catch tuna, with methods varying by area, season and habitat.
 Examples of customary methods include hīnaki (eel pots), pā tuna (eel weirs), toi (bobbing without hooks), takahi tuna (trampling then catching with hands), rama tuna (using torch light), patu tuna (eel striking), matarau (spearing) and koumu (eel trenches) (Best 1929, Statistics New Zealand 2005).
 Whilst these methods and variations of these methods may still be used in the present day, much customary fishing now uses modern equipment such as fyke nets.
 The extent of customary harvest is currently unknown.
 In a review of eel usage in the King Country (using a postal questionnaire), Maniapoto (1998) noted that capture and usage of tuna for customary purposes could be considerable and estimated that the 45 marae in the rohe could need between 136-164 tonnes per annum.
-When reviewing the fisheries of Te Waihora, Jellyman and Smith (2008) noted that data supplied by Ngāi Tahu gave a customary harvest of eels from throughout Aotearoa-NZ, Jellyman (2013) suggests that it could be considerably less than the quantities allowed for within the QMS.
+When reviewing the fisheries of Te Waihora, Jellyman and Smith (2008) noted that data supplied by Ngāi Tahu gave a customary harvest of tuna of up to five tonnes per year from this lake.
+While there are no records of total customary harvest of eels from throughout Aotearoa-NZ, Jellyman (2013) suggests that it could be considerably less than the quantities allowed for within the QMS.